ibm-cloud-architecture/refarch-eda/deployments/kafka/README.md

 ```

 ### Verify Kafka is connected to zookeeper
-Connect to kafka container and use the scripts inside kafka bin folder:
+The goal is to connect to the kafka running container and use the scripts inside kafka bin folder:

 ```
+# connect to the running container:
 $ kubectl exec  -ti gc-kafka-0 /bin/bash -n greencompute
+# next is the prompt inside the container:
 kafka@gc-kafka-0:/$ cd /opt/kafka/bin
+# for example create a topic for testing
 kafka@gc-kafka-0:/$./kafka-topics.sh --create  --zookeeper gc-client-zookeeper-svc.greencompute.svc.cluster.local:2181 --replication-factor 1 --partitions 1 --topic text-topic
 ```
-This previous command create a `text-topic` and to assess existing topics use:
+This previous command create a `text-topic` and to verify the configured existing topics use the command (inside the container):
 ```
 kafka@gc-kafka-0:/$./kafka-topics.sh --list --zookeeper gc-client-zookeeper-svc.greencompute.svc.cluster.local:2181
 ```

-The URL of the zookeeper match the hostname defined when deploying zookeeper service:
+The URL of the zookeeper match the hostname defined when deploying zookeeper service (see [installing zookeeper note](../zookeeper/README.md) ):
 ```
 $ kubectl describe svc gc-client-zookeeper-svc
 ```

 ### Verify pub/sub works with text messages
-Two scripts exist in the `scripts` folder that are using kafkacat tool.
-You need to add the following in your hostname resolution configuration (DSN or /etc/hosts), matching you ip adress of your laptop.
+Two scripts exist in the `scripts` folder in this repository.
+Those scripts are using [kafkacat](https://docs.confluent.io/current/app-development/kafkacat-usage.html) tool from Confluent.
+You need to add the following in your hostname resolution configuration (DNS or /etc/hosts), matching you IP address of your laptop.
 ```
 192.168.1.89 gc-kafka-0.gc-kafka-hl-svc.greencompute.svc.cluster.local
 ```